>>Discovering Your Voice and Making it Stronger

 The New York Jazz Workshop

-Fay ran the weekly Advanced Jazz Vocal Workshop at the New York Jazz Workshop for 5 years focused on interpretation, theory, ear training, repertoire development and group singing and is currently developing a workshop idea for the NYJW in Brooklyn.
-Fay will continue to run the 4 day Vocal Intensive workshop for the 9th year in a row in 2018!
+Victor ran the weekly Advanced Jazz Vocal Workshop at the New York Jazz Workshop for 5 years focused on interpretation, theory, ear training, repertoire development and group singing and is currently developing a workshop idea for the NYJW in Brooklyn.
+Fay will continue to run the Vocal Intensive workshop in August 2018 for the 9th year in a row!

-Note below of a clip of the Jazz Vocal Workshop where FV coaches students in singing the Civil Right’s Anthem “I Wish I Knew How It Would Be To Be Free”.
+Here’s a clip of the Jazz Vocal Workshop where Victor coaches students in singing the Civil Rights Anthem “I Wish I Knew How It Would Be To Be Free” by Dr. Billy Taylor

 Teaching on the Road